castorm/kafka-connect-http/README.md

 > *   Default: `yyyy-MM-dd'T'HH:mm:ss.SSSX`
 >
 > ##### `http.response.record.timestamp.parser.zone`
 > Timezone of the timestamp.
 Accepts [ZoneId](https://docs.oracle.com/javase/8/docs/api/java/time/ZoneId.html) valid identifiers
 > *   Type: String
-> *   Default: "UTC"
+> *   Default: `UTC`
 >
 > ##### `http.response.record.offset.pointer`
 > Comma separated list of `key=value` pairs where the key is the name of the property in the offset and the value is the [JsonPointer](https://tools.ietf.org/html/rfc6901) to the value being used as offset for future requests
 > This is the mechanism that enables sharing state in between `HttpRequests`. `HttpRequestFactory` implementations receive this `Offset`.
 > *   Type: String
 > *   Default: ""